Gifts in a Jar are a fun way give presents. These homemade gift ideas are perfect for the holidays.

 If you are a follower of mine, you know that I love blues and especially the blue-green shades so I am in love with the Ball brand Heritage Collection Pint Jars.
 I have a few of the vintage jars and I think that it is really neat that Ball released these limited edition jars in celebration of the 100th anniversary of the first series of jars designed by the Ball brothers.

 Ball is hosting a pinterest contest this holiday season called 25 Days of Making & Giving where you can enter to win daily prizes and be entered to win the grand prize, a Ball FreshTECH Automatic Home Canning System, by pinning your favorites gifts in a jar!
-Find out more on Ball’s Facebook page and in the official rules.
+Find out more on Ball’s Facebook page.